CLARKE COUNTY SCHOOL DISTRICT PARTICIPATING SCHOOLS

 INITIATIVES: School garden, school farm animals (chickens), aquaponics system, pollinator garden, weekly school garden produce market, food pantry, cafeteria compost program, and cafeteria fruit collection and redistribution program

-Athens Community Career Academy Although we do not have an AmeriCorps VISTA solely dedicated to the Career Academy, we are often over helping Community Chef and Culinary Arts coordinator Manny Stone get the word out that a background in culinary arts, especially those with a focus on building community and sustaining agriculture and the environment, leads to a sound grasp on not only future challenges but also choices.
-If you are in the area, come over and check out our collaborations with Manny and his students, our Meals in the Middle community (and now also international) fundraiser dinner series and our Kitchen Garden Corps summer lunch series.
-Try out their student-run Buzz Cafe as well for some of the best coffee, tee, and cookies in the area.
+Athens Community Career Academy Although we do not have an AmeriCorps VISTA solely dedicated to the Career Academy, we have often helped Community Chef and Culinary Arts coordinator Manny Stone get the word out that a background in culinary arts, especially those with a focus on building community and sustaining agriculture and the environment, leads to a sound grasp on future challenges and choices.
+If you are in the area, go and check out Manny and his students and try out their student-run Buzz Cafe as well for some of the best coffee, tee, and cookies in the area.

 BARROW COUNTY SCHOOL SYSTEM PARTICIPATING SCHOOLS